darrendevouge/pythonCourse/README.md

-# "My version of Python for Beginners by Dave Gray, moded for my own learning experience"
+# "Python for Beginners by Dave Gray"

 ### Full Course - 23 Chapters